tovinayak/Java/Assignment: More onLoops/Readme.md

 #### Problem Description:
     Write a program that asks the user for a number N and a choice C. And then give them the possibility to choose between computing the sum and computing the product of all integers in the range 1 to N (both inclusive).
-#### If C is equal to -
+#### If C is equal to:
      1, then print the sum
      2, then print the product
      Any other number, then print '-1' (without the quotes)